 The typical recovery period is 30 to 60 minutes.
-We will ask your caretaker to stay with you during this period so that when you wake up a familiar face is present.
-Pink markings will be present on your body from tape used to protect your eyes, stabilize the head, secure the breathing tube, heart monitors, and IV line.
+We will ask you to stay with your child during this period so that when your child wakes up a familiar face is present.
+Pink markings will be present on your child's body from tape used to protect his/her eyes, stabilize the head, secure the breathing tube, heart monitors, and IV line.
 These pink markings are temporary.
 Bruising may also be observed from the IV placement.
 Orofacial swelling may also be present secondary to the dental procedure.

 Confusion, weakness, tiredness, and grumpiness are all normal behaviors displayed after waking up from anesthesia.
 Blurry vision, dizziness, and mouth numbness may also be experienced.
 These side effects will resolve with time.
+Once you get home it is normal for your child to nap for 2-3 hours.
+Do not let your child nap alone.
+Cancel all activities for the day; keep him/her cool and indoors for the rest of the day.